BenIraa/coatakehomechallenge/README.md

 - Hover effects with blur and grayscale
 - Font styling with Lexend and Nunito

-## Run Taskone Without Installation
+## Run Task one Without Installation
 [Interactive Photo Challenge](https://beniraa.github.io/coatakehomechallenge/)